Guide to Consent Order with Property Adjustment or Property Transfer

 What is a Property Adjustment Order and why would I need one?

-A Property Adjustment Order is a legal document which states how the matrimonial home should be dealt with following divorce.
-Provisions for Property Adjustment Orders are set out in s 24 of the Matrimonial Causes Act 1973.
+A Property Adjustment Order is a legal document which states how the matrimonial home should be dealt with following a divorce.

 A divorcing couple will need a court to issue a Property Adjustment Order to provide legal standing to a financial agreement if this involves the family home.

-Property Transfer – this is where ownership of the matrimonial home is transferred to one spouse.
-This may be an immediate transfer or an agreement to transfer the property at a later date (eg when any children finish full time education or reach the age of 18).
+1) Property Transfer – This is where ownership of the matrimonial home is transferred to one spouse.
+This may be an immediate transfer or an agreement to transfer the property at a later date (eg when any children finish full-time education or reach the age of 18).

 A property transfer may necessitate also transferring a mortgage or converting a joint mortgage into an individual mortgage.

-Sale – although this isn’t strictly speaking a property adjustment order, selling up is one of the most common ways of dealing with the matrimonial home.
+2) Property Sale – Although this isn’t strictly speaking a property adjustment order, selling up is one of the most common ways of dealing with the matrimonial home.

 - Mesher Order – this is essentially the opposite of an agreement to sell the home.
 It provides for the postponement of the sale of the family home, allowing one of the divorcing parties to remain living in the property for a certain period of time or until a so-called ‘trigger event’.
 Commonly this will involve the former wife remaining in the property with the children until the children finish full-time education or reach the age of 18 (the trigger event).